 If this is deemed justified, the Technical Service may test additionally any other combination of parameters.

-If a collision cannot be avoided for some test parameters, the manufacturer shall demonstrate either by documentation or if possible by [verification/testing] that the system doesn’t unreasonably switch its control strategy.
+If a collision cannot be avoided for some test parameters, the manufacturer shall demonstrate either by documentation or if possible by verification/testing that the system doesn’t unreasonably switch its control strategy.

 4. Test scenarios to assess the performance of the system with regard to the dynamic driving task